ruggeri/tech-notes/web/react2.md

 Note this doesn't discuss any routing right now.
 And I don't have any async actions at the moment.

+## Organization

+In DayPlanner I'm breaking out directories for actions/reducers.

 # Libraries I've Used

 * Webpack, Babel.